 Essential Tips for Hiking Angels Landing Zion National Park

 - Distance: 5 miles roundtrip

 - Difficulty: Strenuous

 - Parking: You can park at their Visitors Center and take the free shuttle to the Grotto stop.
-There were about 10 parking spots at Grotto stop, so if the park isn’t too busy, you can drive directly there.

 - The first 25 minutes of the hike are fairly easy then you reach the switchbacks where you start gaining elevation aggressively.